Penicillin for Sickle Cell Disease

 Children with SCD are vulnerable to certain types of bacterial infections.
 This is because blocked blood flow in the spleen prevents the spleen from working.
 The spleen is important to filter out certain types of bacteria from the blood, including Streptococcus pneumoniae (pneumococcus).1,2

 Pneumococcus infections can quickly become severe in children with SCD.
 Because of this, preventing infections is usually more effective than treating them.
-Children with SCD should take penicillin twice a day from 2 months old to 5 years old.
+Children with SCD should take penicillin from 2 months old to 5 years old.
 This is often called penicillin “prophylaxis” because it is taken to prevent an infection.1

 How do we know that penicillin prevents infections in people with sickle cell disease?